metabase/metabase/docs/developers-guide.md

     make dox

-You should be on the `master` branch without any uncommited local changes before doing so.
+You should be on the `master` branch without any uncommitted local changes before doing so.
 Also, make sure you've fetched the branch `gh-pages` and can push it back to `origin`.